RysteQ/EmuX/ReadMe.md

 # Emux

 EmuX is a x86 emulator which gives the programmer the oppurtunity to write and execute x86 code and also debug the code or even modify the memory or registers of the system.
+It supports almost every instruction of the original x86 instruction set.

 ![EmuX](/misc/EmuX%20screenshot.png)